Subscribe

 The essentials

-• If your dog has suddenly stopped eating, don’t ignore it — It could be a sign of something more serious.
+• If your dog has suddenly stopped eating, don’t ignore it — A lack of appetite could be a sign of something more serious.

-• Suspect your dog’s food or schedule is to blame?
-Try some useful tips to enhance your dog’s diet and daily routine.
+• Their food or schedule may be to blame — Try to enhance your dog’s diet and daily routine to encourage them to eat.

 🚨 If your dog isn’t eating and has other accompanying symptoms, like vomiting or diarrhea, for more than 8 hours, you should take them to the vet.